How To Make Friends in Berlin In 2021 – estimated reading time: 15 minutes

 Try out these culinary tours and see if you’ll make new friends in Berlin:

-Make Friends In Berlin – Just Get Out There
+Make Friends In Berlin And Just Get Out There

-The possibilities are endless and you need to do what works for you.
-The ones I listed above are just what personally worked for me.
 Regardless of your situation, you need to be flexible and open-minded.
-There’s no time to be shy as you need to put yourself out there even when you feel uncomfortable.
+There’s no time to be shy as you need to put yourself out there even when you feel the most uncomfortable.
 It might not be easy but with a positive attitude, patience, and time, you’ll soon find yourself surrounded by a group of close friends.

 Check out this video about making friends in Berlin and better yet, subscribe to my Youtube channel for even more travel related videos.